In search of extraordinary pairings • • The art of surprise

 How did you become a sommelier?

-I went to a professional wine school in Budafok, so I got close to the wines pretty early.
+I went to a secondary school for winemaker in Budafok, so I got close to the wines pretty early.
 I just fell in love with everything which is connected to it.
-I could say since graduating from my sommelier training, I have been lucky enough to work in this profession which is also my passion.
+I had worked in wine shops and wine museum but in the Halászbástya restaurant was the first place where I became a real sommelier.
+Since graduating, which was at ‘99 I was lucky enough to work in this profession which could be said to be my passion.

 Did you ever want to make a wine on your own?

-Actually, for my graduation from sommelier school, my task was to create a wine on my own.
+Actually, for my graduation from winemaker school, my task was to create a wine on my own.
 I made a tramini from Balatonboglár.
 I enjoyed the whole process from acids to bottles.
-This creation of mine was judged as the best in my class, and it even earned a silver medal Finally, mine became the best of the class and also got a silver medallion at a young winemakers competition.
+Finally, mine became the best of the class and also got a silver medallion at a young winemakers competition.